RV and Camper Organization: Your Complete Guide

 Use a hanging Organizer With Lots of Pockets

-Store everything you own – even your small accessories and jewelry – in the Deluxe 44-pocket hanging organizer.
+Store everything you own – even your small accessories and jewelry – in a hanging organizer.
 Imagine the possibilities!
-The pockets are clear so you can see everything that is inside in just one glance.
+The pockets are clear, so you can see everything that is inside in just one glance.

 Hang this on the back of your bedroom door or in your closet.
 It’s double-sided, so if you install a hook in your ceiling, you can turn the corner of your bedroom into even more storage space.